Matroid schemes and geometric posets: Deletion and contraction

 It now suffices to prove that for any $u\in S_{\not\geq a}$, there exists a unique $z\in u\vee a$.
 Such a $z$ must exist by \eqref{x4}, since $\zero=u\wedge a$ and $\rk(\zero)=\rk(a)$.
 For uniqueness, suppose that $z,z'\in u\vee a$ and $\ell\in z\wedge z'$ such that $u\leq \ell$.
 Then \eqref{x2}, \eqref{x3}, and $\rk(a)=0$ together imply

 thus $\rk(\ell)=\rk(z)$.
 Then \eqref{x4} implies that $z$ and $z'$ have a common upper bound, say $m$.
 But then $u\vee a$ must be unique in the lattice $S_{\leq m}$, hence $z=z'$. \end{proof}

-\begin{remark} If $S$ is a semilattice, so that $\M$ is a semimatroid, then it is also true that $\M-a\cong\M_{/a}$ when $a$ is an isthmus \cite[Prop.
+\begin{remark} If $\M$ is a semimatroid, then it is also true that $\M-a\cong\M_{/a}$ when $a$ is an isthmus \cite[Prop.
 7.12]{ardila}.
 However, the same does not hold in our generality.
 The added difficulties we have surrounding an isthmus is likely correlated to the difficulty of matroid duality in our setting.
-As an example, consider the matroid scheme depicted in \Cref{fig:isthmus} along with its contraction and deletion with respect to the isthmus $a$.
+As an example, consider the matroid scheme depicted in \Cref{fig:delcontr} along with its contraction and deletion with respect to the isthmus $a$. \end{remark}